moecrosoft/video_analysis/README.md

-# 🎥 Video Scene Analyzer AI
+# 🎥 Video Analysis AI

 An end-to-end AI application that analyzes uploaded videos, extracts frame-level understanding using vision models, and generates a natural language summary using large language models.
 This project combines computer vision (OpenCV + BLIP), a FastAPI backend, a Streamlit frontend, a PostgreSQL database, and full Dockerized deployment running on an AWS EC2 instance.